JD Scholar and JD/MBA Scholar Required Curriculum

 JD/MBA Student Required Curriculum

-Due to academic calendar overlap, JD/MBA students are not allowed to take the following Stern courses in the 2011-2012 academic year:
+Due to academic calendar overlap, JD/MBA students are not allowed to take the following Stern courses:

 DBIN-GB.3304.0A: DBi Australia